QinMing/d3-sankey-with-highlighting/README.md

 Thanks David Ureña (at MicroStrategy, Inc.) and [Pradyut](http://community.microstrategy.com/t5/user/viewprofilepage/user-id/19497) for inspiration to build the mstr plugin!

+**Usage:** Under the MicroStrategy servlet directory, go to `webapps/<app name>/plugins/`.
+Clone this repo.
+Make sure everything is in a new folder named `D3FlowY`.
+Finally restart the tomcat server.

-**Usage:** This visualization needs 2 or more attributes and 1 or more metrics.
+This visualization needs 2 or more attributes and 1 or more metrics.

 **Screenshot:**